merrychap/shellen/README.md

 There is the ```help``` command inside the tool, that will explain almost everything.

 ## Features
 Shellen was created for assembling and disassembling instructions, so there are two modes of using the tool: **asm** and **dsm** respectively.
-Of course, there are some other possibilities.
+Of course, there are some other possibilities like syscalls tables, common shellcodes and other.

+## Problems/New features
+If you find a problem/bug or something, then just write an issue about this problem.
+Also, if you think, that some feature will be nice to use in shellen, then do the same -- write an issue and I will try to add this feature.

 ### Prompt
 It also has a usefull prompt, displaying current mode, OS (Operating System for syscalls) and chosen architecture exactly for this mode.
 It looks as follows: